The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Cosmic dust mass history

 Figure~\ref{fig:cdmh} shows the CDMH computed from the fitted DMFs.
-Some tension is noticeable at $0.35 \lesssim z \lesssim 0.6$ where our results are $\approx 0.15$~dex lower than, for example, \citet{driverGAMAG10COSMOS3DHST2018a}.
+Some tension is noticeable at $0.35 \lesssim z \lesssim 0.6$ where our results are $\approx 0.2$~dex lower than, for example, \citet{driverGAMAG10COSMOS3DHST2018a}.
 However, this may be due to cosmic variance because, as can be seen from the LSS correction factors in Figure~\ref{fig:csmh}, there is some indication that the COSMOS region is under-dense compared to the cosmic mean in that redshift range \citep{bellagambaOptimalFilteringOptical2011} and could have skewed their results to lower values.
+Our results are also $\approx 0.2$~dex lower than \cite{driverGAMAG10COSMOS3DHST2018a} at $z\approx 0.8$ that is also likely due to our LSS correction.